rambod/IpfsFileUploader/README.md

 # ipfsfileuploader

-Clone it and use below code to run.
+Clone it and use below code to run it.
 ## Build Setup

 ```bash